After treatment, you have regular check ups to look for signs of the cancer coming back or spreading. This is called follow up.

 At first, your appointments are to make sure you are recovering from the treatment you've had.
 Later on, your doctor will be looking for signs of long term side effects from your treatment and, most importantly, checking for any sign that the cancer has come back.
 Your follow up appointments are also a good opportunity for you to raise any concerns you have about your progress.

-You might need to come back to hospital to see the speech therapist if you have had your voice box removed.
+You might need to come back to hospital to see the speech therapist if you had surgery to remove your voice box.
 You can arrange this through your specialist or nurse when you go to the outpatient clinic.
 If you have a follow up appointment coming up and would like to see a speech therapist at the same time, you can contact the clinic or your specialist’s secretary to see if this can be arranged.

 You might also have tests at some visits.